 Summary

-The study led by Oregon State University and its collaborators provides a foundation for protecting the endangered Sierra Nevada red fox.
-By combining 12 years of field data with cutting-edge computer modelling, the researchers have offered valuable insights into the fox’s distribution, population density, and the environmental factors that influence its survival.
-These findings lay the groundwork for more informed conservation and management actions, including habitat protection, reintroduction efforts, and strategies for mitigating the effects of climate change.
+The Oregon State University-led study provides a vital foundation for protecting the endangered Sierra Nevada red fox, which has been officially listed as endangered since 2019.
+By combining over a decade of field data with cutting-edge computer modelling, researchers have gained valuable insights into the fox’s distribution, population density, and key environmental factors affecting its survival.
+These findings pave the way for informed conservation actions, including habitat protection, reintroduction programmes, and climate change mitigation strategies.

 Sources: